alawllm/fm_age_calculator/README.md

 I have learned a lot on this project, especially building input validation from scratch and working with date / time in JS / React.

 However, the design demanded separating day, month and year fields and showing separate error messages for them.
-As the day depends on a months and on a year, it will be prone to mistakes.
+As the day depends on a months and on a year, it can lead to mistakes.
 When the month/year is invalid, the day will be invalid as well.

 I have built the validation without solving every edge case, as well as built the age calculator in pure JS.